Blog

 In this article, we’ll delve into the definition of a white hat hacker, how they operate, the difference between them and a black hat hacker, and how they can help improve your business’s security posture.

-When it comes to cybersecurity, it helps to have someone on your side who knows how your adversaries operate.
+When it comes to cyber security, it helps to have someone on your side who knows how your adversaries operate.
 However, finding a cybercriminal and asking them to help you out is unlikely to end well.
 Fortunately, this is where white hat hackers come into play.

 Unlike their black-hatted counterparts, white hat hackers have noble intentions, aim to protect others and, importantly, what they do is legal.
 Also known as ethical hackers, they use their technical skills to identify security gaps and weaknesses and make improvement recommendations, ethically, morally, and legally.
 And they are surprisingly common.
 They encompass many IT professionals, such as security specialists, penetration testers, bug bounty hunters and security researchers.

-A white hat hacker operates with permission from the business in question and then deploy attacks, search for security vulnerabilities, and offer solutions to help improve the company’s cybersecurity posture.
+A white hat hacker operates with permission from the business in question and then deploy attacks, search for security vulnerabilities, and offer solutions to help improve the company’s cyber security posture.
 They may be employed or work as independent consultants or freelancers.
 Either way, white hat hackers can:

 • Develop security software – they develop security products as well as tools and techniques to help detect and mitigate cyberattacks.